 whilst in mourning

-Join the sanctuary prayer while remaining at home
+Join the shrine prayer while remaining at home

 To help you accompany a loved one dying without the opportunity of your being present, or to support you through with experiencing bereavement and having to remain away from the funerals, the shrine of Montligeon proposes two booklets of prayers, for private individual, or family use.